microsoft/Azure-PDF-Form-Processing-Automation-Solution-Accelerator/Deployment/2_machine_learning_model/README.md

-# Create Form Recognizer Machine Learning Model
+# Create Document Intelligence Machine Learning Model
-Follow the steps below to train a form recognizer composite machine learning (ML) model.
+Follow the steps below to train a composite machine learning (ML) model.
 This also includes the steps to train a non-composite ML model.

 ## Step 1: Locate the Sample Data Files
-After finishing the deployment process described in [Deployment Scripts Guide](../1_deployment_scripts/README.md), your form recognizer resource should be ready for you to start creating new Form Recognizer ML model.
+After finishing the deployment process described in [Deployment Scripts Guide](../1_deployment_scripts/README.md), your document intelligence resource should be ready for you to start creating new ML model.
 From your cloned repository, navigate to the project root directory then to `Deployment\Data\samples\train`

 You will see two folders that contain sample training forms, as illustrated below.